neutronX/django-markdownx/docs-src/contribution.rst

 .. attention::
-    Developers' environment is only compatible with Python 3.
-There are no plans to support Python 2 and we intend to cease our support for Python 2 in the next major release.
+    Developers' environment is only compatible with Python 3 and is only compatible with Unix-based systems (Linux and OS X).
+There are no plans to extend coverage to Python 2 as we intend to cease our support for Python 2 in the next major release.
+We do not support development on Window through this method.

 To set up the developers' environment, start off by cloning our source code from GitHub_, like so: